syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Handwritten-Signature.md

 {% endhighlight %}
 {% endtabs %}

-## How to get and set the name of the annotations?
+## How to get and set the name of the handwritten signatures?

-The PDF Viewer allows the users to get and set the name of annotations through the [Name](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.IAnnotation.html#Syncfusion_SfPdfViewer_XForms_IAnnotation_Name) API.
+The PDF Viewer allows the users to get and set the name of handwritten signatures through the [Name](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.IAnnotation.html#Syncfusion_SfPdfViewer_XForms_IAnnotation_Name) API.

-The following code sample explains modifying the name of the annotation in the [InkAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_InkAdded) event.
+The following code sample explains modifying the name of the handwritten signature in the [InkAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_InkAdded) event.

 {% tabs %}
 {% highlight c# %}